shu1r0/ipnet_mininet/README.md

 # IP Network Experiments (ipnet)

-IPnet is mininet extentions for learning OSPF, BGP, SRv6 and more.
+`ipnet` is mininet extentions for learning OSPF, BGP, SRv6 and more.

 ## install
 1. install mininet